 Minnesota gets a bad report card for nitrate reduction (part one)

-In part one of this series, we’ll look at the results of the state’s recent nutrient reduction report card.
-In part two (coming soon), we’ll detail what we need to do to turn things around.
+In part one of this series, we look at the results of the state’s recent nutrient reduction report card.
+In part two, we detail what we need to do to turn things around.

 Question: Is Minnesota on track for nitrate pollution reductions to the Mississippi River?

 The report card

 Way back in 2014, the state established nutrient reduction goals for the Mississippi River.
 That includes an interim pollution reduction goal of 25% from 2014 to 2024 and a 45% reduction by 2040.